SolarKnightsRacing/1_solaris/ADL/0006-Part-Versioning-Schema.md

 ## Decision Drivers

 * Ease of creation: Creating new version numbers should be easy and quick.
-* Readability: One should be able to gether usable information from a version number.
+* Readability: One should be able to gather usable information from a version number.
 * Uniqueness: Each version number should be unique.
-* Chronological: The version numbers should be in chronological order when sorted alphabetacally.
+* Chronological: The version numbers should be in chronological order when sorted alphabetically.

 ## Considered Options